Anushkajoshii/SMS-Spam-Detection/README.md

 - The model correctly classifies SMS messages as **Spam** or **Not Spam**.
 - The Streamlit app is fully functional and intuitive.

-### Code Quality
-- The code is well-structured, readable, and modular.
-- Proper variable and function names.
-- Clear comments and documentation for the major steps.

 ### Innovation & Creativity
 - The app includes a simple yet effective user interface.